 - Eat dinner (watching TV)

-- Watch some TV / gym / go out with friends / faff around on facebook or Instagram
+- Watch some TV / gym / go out with friends / faff around some more on facebook or Instagram

 Notice how many extra bullet points there are in my day all of a sudden?
-I went from 9 core actions to 16 in total.
+I went from nine core actions to sixteen in total.
 I had found pockets of time and now I needed to make sure I was using them effectively.

 - Wake up (alarm set half an hour earlier than normal – wrote a little bit of my book)